bszeti/container-network-delay/README.md

 Generally, it's a good idea to utilize containers on a local environment - inner loop - to test how your application works in a production like environment in certain situations (e.g. limited resource availability, network issues...).

-If you have a Linux host, you can use `podman` or `docker` directly to spin up containers, on Mac or Windows you'll need [Podman Desktop](https://podman-desktop.io/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) that creates a Linux VM under the hood to run containers.
+If you have a Linux host, you can use `podman` or `docker` directly to spin up containers.
+On Mac or Windows you'll need [Podman Desktop](https://podman-desktop.io/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/) that creates a Linux VM under the hood to run containers.
 See [Troubleshooting](#troubleshooting) below how to prepare the host.
 Here we'll use `podman` commands, but they work interchangeably with `docker`.

 ## Add delay to an interface